dlang/DIPs/editions.md

 the same version of the compiler.
 Only one version will be supplied of druntime which must support all existing editions.

+It is possible that later editions will fix `@safe`ty issues that cannot be fixed in earlier editions for fear of breaking existing code.
+In that case, this DIP recommends that functions from previous editions be treated as `@system`.
+Another way to get around this is to introduce  `@trusted` imports.

 What could editions do?

 ### Deleting existing features